ying-tang/help-documentation/_keystone/oidc-federation.md

 ## <a name="managing_mappings"></a>Managing Mappings

-Below we are using the `Company XYZ IDP` and a mapping for it already exists.
+Below, we are using the example of `Company XYZ IDP` and supposing that a mapping for it already exists.
 A user with `cloud_admin` access (user or role) will be able to edit the mapping.
 The user will not be able to create or delete mappings.

 **Mappings can be managed on Horizon in the Identity Dashboard -> Federation -> Mappings -> Edit**